Captainmango/ElixirNotes/notes/pattern_matching.md

 ```

-As matching is done with a single equals, accidentla assignment can happen.
+As matching is done with a single equals, accidental assignment can happen.
 The way to stop this is with the pin operator ^

 ```bash